adamolnar/Portfolio_1_CodeDino/README.md

      - The Founder is additional information of The About Us Section.
      - It contains flip-card: front side - image of the founder, and back side- name of the founder and her life motto.
-     - On the right side from the founder image is more biogaphy information of the founder.
+     - On the right side from the founder image is more biography information of the founder.

 ![screenshot of founder](/assets/images/Screenshot_founder.png)

 * The Main / Calendar Section

-     - This section is accessable from text container in primary image.
+     - This section is accessible from text container in primary image.
      - It shows summer month August where user can choose a day when to join club.
-     - Calendar is not resposive to user as javascript language is not required for this project.
+     - Calendar is not responsive to user as Javascript language is not required for this project.

 ![screenshot of the calendar](/assets/images/Screenshot_calendar.jpg)

 * The Main / The Sign Up Form

-     - The sign up section has a form to collect details from child#s guardian so they can sign up to the Code Kidz club.
+     - The sign up section has a form to collect details from child's guardian, so they can sign up to the Code Kidz club.
      - The sign up form is valuable to the user as it gives them ability to sign up to join the Kids Code club.
      - The SIGN UP header has infinite bounce animation.
-     - The Sign Up form is accessable from the navigation bar.
+     - The Sign Up form is accessible from the navigation bar.

 ![screenshot of sign up section](/assets/images/Screenshot_form.jpg)